mongodb/docs/source/core/replication.rst

 increases "read capacity," and increases the availability of a database in the case of issues with one or more nodes.

-.. seealso:: The ":doc:`/replication`" document for a list of all documents in this resource that information on the operation and use of MongoDB's replica sets.
+.. seealso:: The ":doc:`/replication`" index for a list of all documents in this manual that contain information related to the operation and use of MongoDB's replica sets.

 Overview
 --------